Navigation

 9393 E. Bell Road, Scottsdale

 How many gas stations have you visited that have a giant, sparkling chandelier inside?
 How about a full coffee counter?
 A cute gift shop?
 A stocked wine selection?
 An entire barbecue restaurant?
 Well, The Thumb in north Scottsdale has it all.
 Outside, drivers pull up to the pumps to fill up their cars like they would at any normal gas station.
 But inside, The Thumb is so much more.
-Head to the counter and order - we recommend the three meat platter to get a taste of everything - and then mosey around the gift shop while you wait.
-When you’re number is ready, grab a seat in the circular dining room under the chandelier or by the large fish tank if you’ve got kids in tow.
+Head to the counter and order — we recommend the three meat platter to get a taste of everything — and then mosey around the gift shop while you wait.
+When you’re number is ready, grab a seat in the circular dining room under the chandelier or by the large fish tank.
 Dig into thick slices of brisket, served lean or moist, snappy sausage and savory pulled pork.
 The meats pair perfectly with the house barbecue sauce or a ruddy chipotle version.
 For sides, the beans are packed with meat to the point they are almost chili.
 Creamy mac and cheese counters the tangy barbecue sauce and rounds out a meal that stands out among barbecue options in the Valley and makes your brain swirl when you remember you’re sitting in a gas station.
 Fill up on the way out.